JoshFagan/sphero_toolbox/README.md

     - How to run the Sphero
 * Add more descriptive comments
     - Especially to system calls so future devs know why I did what I did
+* Convert from ROS subscribers/publishers to ROS services/clients where applicable